tuanx18/data-engineer-portfolio/README.md

 In my spare time, I am always excited investigate new data analysis / manipulation tools and approaches, always looking for ways to broaden my knowledge and sharpen my skills.
 If you're seeking for someone with a unique combination of software development and data engineering skills, I'd love to talk about how I might help your projects and organization.
 Please contact me and let's begin on a data-driven journey together!

-*The CV is included within the repository*
+This is a repository in which I can show off my skills, projects, and progression in the early stage of my **Data Engineering / Data Science** career.

-This is a repository in which I can show off my skills, projects, and progression in **Data Engineering / Data Science**.
+**Please note that this was an archived profile.**

 ### Why Data Engineer?